petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/introduction-to-discounts.md

 | Subtotal        | Applies to order subtotals, usually before applying taxes and other fees.                                                                                     |
 | Total           | Applies to order totals.                                                                                                                                      |

-Once created, you can determine which channels, accounts, and order types are eligible for receiving the discount and define rules to specify requirements for qualifying.
+Once created, you can both determine which channels, accounts, and order types are eligible for receiving the discount and define rules to specify requirements for qualifying.
 By default, Commerce applies discounts automatically, but you can make them available to customers as coupon codes.
 Also, when configuring discounts, you can schedule when they take effect and expire.

 See [Creating Discounts](./creating-a-discount.md) to get started or [Introduction to Pricing](../introduction-to-pricing.md) to learn how discounts contribute to Commerce's pricing engine.